CUBRID/cubrid-manual/en/sql/datatype.rst

 **Exceptions**

 When comparing two string values, if one is a fixed-type and the other is a variable-type, CUBRID follows "trailing space sensitive" rule.
-If the configuration parameter value **ignore_trailing_space** is set to **yes**, CUBIRD follows "trailing space insensitive" rule regardless of the types of string values.

 ENUM Data Type
 ==============